• Home

 Dear Coaches and Competitors,

-The 2022 Kennedy Middle School Speech Tournament will be held on April 3, 2022, and will be hosted online to alleviate health concerns.
-Our tournament will be hosted by the Kennedy Middle School Speech Team; it will be organized, judged and run by experienced members, captains and coaches from the award-winning Monta Vista Speech Team (ranked 4th in CA; top 3 titles at Berkeley, Stanford and James Logan Invitationals).
+We sincerely believe that it is more important than ever to cultivate the voices of the next generation through this great activity.
+The 2025 Kennedy Middle School Speech Tournament will be held on Saturday, April 12th, 2025, and will be hosted in person at Kennedy Middle School.
+Our tournament will be hosted by the Kennedy Middle School Speech Team; it will be organized, judged, and run by experienced members, captains, and coaches from the award-winning Monta Vista Speech Team (ranked 10th in CA; top 3 titles at Berkeley, Stanford, and James Logan Invitationals).

-We look forward to hosting you, and for a lively weekend of passionate speaking.
+Please read below for important details pertaining to the tournament.
+We look forward to hosting you, and to a lively weekend of passionate speaking.
 Best of luck to your team; we can’t wait to see you in April!

 Tournament Format